rajat-sh/ASA-FTD-RX-Rings-Usage-Graph/README.md

 Srcipt takes "show tech" as input.
-Example below, it will show the input packets, no buffer, overruns counts and percentages of internal-data interfaces in same order as they appear in show tech and it will plot graph was RX rings use percentages.
+Example below, it will show theinternal-data interfaces  input packets, no buffer and overruns counts and percentages w.r.t input packets, RX ring will current or previous low block, threshold script is using is 10 and it will plot graph was RX rings use percentages.

-RAJATSH-M-V7QW:LIST_PYTHON rajatsh$ python3 RX_Rings.py

-Please enter the file path: 27tech
+Please enter the path to the file: 27tech

 Packets_Input: 1409805310570